RARgames/4gaBoardsDocs/docs/board.md

 ## Board additional options

-If you want to edit or delete your board, open the three-dot menu in the sidebar (they will show after you hover over the board name).
+If you want to edit or delete your board, open the ellipsis menu in the sidebar (they will show after you hover over the board name).
 You can also change the order of the board within the project after clicking and holding the two arrows button that will appear on the left of the board name.

 ![boardmenu_en.png](/img/boardmenu_en.png)